siyb/tw-fdpsm-1-depinjection/tw-fdpsm-1-depinjection.md

 * It does not support access to: this, super, new, generics
 * You can also reference other resources within your expressions:
     * android:text="@{user.isAdmin() ? @string/such_admin_wow : @string/puny_user}"
+* CAREFUL: Make sure not to violate SOC (separation of concerns) by introducing overly complex expressions!

 ## Data Binding Library - 10 - Advanced Expressions - 3 - Collection Access and Listener Bindings